gcgworld/High-C/README.md

 # High-C
 A bash script that lets you pass arguments from the command line to a C function parsed from a man page.
+Compiles a program that just runs it.
+And runs it.

 ### Oh my god!
 That's so dangerous!!